401-advanced-javascript-1/lab-04/README.md

 ## Running the app
 - npm start will initialize the index.html
+- this will create a new loop.js file

 ## Tests
 - There are no tests for this lab